hamorrar/hamorrar/README.md

 Hi, I’m Hilal Morrar.
 I am a senior undergraduate student at UC Santa Cruz studying Computer Science.

-I am interested in Statistical and Machine Learning and Distributed Systems.
+I am interested in Machine Learning and Distributed Systems.

 Currently figuring out a project to combine my interests: a distributed system designed for Machine Learning at home.
 But first I am revamping my personal website to include a blog to talk about my progress!